-The authorities are strict regarding necessary documents, which makes family reunification more difficult.
-They request that all the documents bear an official stamp, proving that they are originals, as well as an official stamp from the Hungarian consulate.
-All documents have to be translated to English or Hungarian and bear an official stamp, which is very costly.
-The decisions made by the NDGAP are predominantly based on these documents and there is relatively small space for other ways to prove family links.
+family links.
 In 2020, some of the family members could not prove their family link with the sponsor because the submitted certificates turned out to be falsified/not accepted as original by the NDGAP without the family members' knowledge of any falsification.
 The NDGAP rejected the applications at first and second instance.
 The HHC represented these families successfully before the court, and the NDGAP had to re-examine the applications.
 In the new procedures, both families' reunifications were granted.
 According to Hungarian law, DNA tests could solve the question of family links in several cases when the documents are missing.
 Since 2017, however, DNA tests cannot be initiated by the applicants.
 Instead, they have to be ordered by the NDGAP.
 No DNA tests have been ordered for the purpose of family reunification in 2021.
-There is no data for 2022 in that regard.
+There is no data for 2023 in that regard.

 Hungary does not accept certain travel documents, such as those issued by Somalia for example.
-Nevertheless, unlike other EU Member States, Hungary refuses to apply any alternative measure that would enable for a one-way travel with the purpose of family reunification in such cases.602 Consequently, certain refugee families are de facto excluded from any possibility of family reunification based on their nationality or origin.
+Nevertheless, unlike other EU Member States, Hungary refuses to apply any alternative measure that would enable for a one-way travel with the purpose of family reunification in such cases.
+Consequently, certain refugee families are de facto excluded from any possibility of family reunification based on their nationality or origin.
 The NDGAP suggested to one of these families to apply for a 'Schengen visa', as the Schengen Code allows the use of separate sheet for visa stickers.
 However, in the procedure for a Schengen visa application, the family members of refugees could not refer to the preferential conditions of family reunification, and therefore they would be still deprived of their right based on their nationality or origin.

 The NDGAP collects no data on the numbers of family reunification applications which were submitted by family members of beneficiaries of international protection, neither could they provide any information on the outcome of these procedures.
-603